andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 [oneohtrix Point Never (feat.
 The Weeknd, Caroline Polachek) - <i>No Nightmares</i>](https://www.youtube.com/watch?v=duDHGNIB8a4)
 [Quarta 330 - <i>Sunset Dub</i>](https://www.youtube.com/watch?v=KV2RV3iJDWk)
 [(Documentary) Delia Derbyshire - <i>The Delian Mode</i>](https://www.youtube.com/watch?v=n2dvGQ32q8g)

+**Discussion Questions:**
+  1. What are the main attraction factors in electronic music for those who enjoy it?
+What does high-bpm electronic music do for the cyberpunk genre of film and games?

+  2. **Burial describes his production process, in particular the use of pitch-shifted vocals.
+What effect do these achieve?**

+  3. What do you make of the use of ‘natural’ samples in electronic music?
+Is it commonplace?
+Does it work?

 ---